Sergei2404/hapi-token/README.md

 }
 ```

-Also you can delete added category.
+Also, you can delete an added category.
 Then it will be evaluated in the *All* category.
 >Note.
-You can't delete category *All*.
+You can't delete the category *All*.

 ```rust
 fn remove_category(&mut self, category: Category) {